dphillip11/FlappyPlane/README.md

 https://user-images.githubusercontent.com/109744044/201940932-9426f347-6fd7-4e30-ac4f-2964c3cb1ed2.mp4

 Boids for the uninitiated are bird-oid type objects.
-Groups of objects that demonstrated swarming behaviour such as the murmurations of the starlings.
+Groups of objects that demonstrate swarming behaviour such as the murmurations of the starlings.

 Using the most simple rules available one can create something like what you can observe in the video.
-This implementation solely uses cohesion, allignment and separation to govern the behaviour of the birds with the player is allowed to add a greater weight to their positional information thus acting as a group leader.
+This implementation solely uses cohesion, allignment and separation to govern the behaviour of the birds while the player is allowed to add a greater weight to their positional information thus acting as a group leader.

 https://user-images.githubusercontent.com/109744044/201939825-1d70af40-1969-47b9-bfd7-8174a1fb2710.mp4